Qumran: Dead Sea Scrolls

 4. The ruins were excavated in the 1950s by a French archaeological team.

 5. The Essenes were a Jewish sect that flourished from the 2nd century BC to the 1st century AD.
-They were a spiritually devoted group of folks who left Jerusalem due to their belief that the priesthood had become corrupted beyond repair and separated themselves to study the Bible, copy it, and seek the Lord in the desert.
+They were a spiritually devoted group of folks who left Jerusalem because they believed that the priesthood had become corrupted beyond repair and separated themselves to study the Bible, copy it, and seek the Lord in the desert.

 7. They were a strict Torah observant, Messianic, apocalyptic, new covenant Jewish sect.
 They were led by a priest they called the "Teacher of Righteousness.”
 They were highly educated and very familiar with writing and study.

 8. The future monastery lifestyle followed similar patterns of the Essene community.

-8. Josephus wrote that the men of Qumran rejected marriage, and instead, cared for the needy and neglected children of others.
-However, later discoveries have found skeletons of women, so it’s believed some men possibly were married and that women were part of the community as well.
+9. Josephus wrote that the men of Qumran rejected marriage and instead cared for the needy and neglected children of others.
+However, later discoveries have found skeletons of women, so it’s believed some men possibly were married and women were part of the community.

 12. It's also likely that when the Essenes saw the nation of Israel falling to the Romans in around 68 AD, they hid their manuscripts in caves around Qumran.
 These manuscripts are what we refer to as the Dead Sea Scrolls.

 Historical Background of the Dead Sea Scrolls

-1. In around 1947, Bedouin shepherds were tending their goats and sheep near the ancient settlement of Qumran.
+1. Around 1947, Bedouin shepherds were tending their goats and sheep near the ancient settlement of Qumran.
 One of the young shepherds threw a rock into a cave and heard an echo sound.
 He and his friends later climbed into the cave and found a collection of large clay jars, seven of which contained leather and papyrus scrolls.
-An antiquities dealer from Bethlehem bought the scrolls which later wound up in the possession of numerous scholars who estimated that the manuscripts were around 2,000 years old.
+An antiquities dealer from Bethlehem bought the scrolls, which later wound up in the possession of numerous scholars who estimated that the manuscripts were around 2,000 years old.
 After news of the discovery was made public, Bedouin treasure hunters and archaeologists discovered tens of thousands of additional scroll fragments from 10 nearby caves.

 2. The scrolls were discovered in eleven caves between the years of 1947 and 1956.
 The manuscripts are numbered according to the caves in which they were found.